Frequently Asked Questions

 You can contact Customer Service at 216.445.6249 or 1.866.621.6385

-Patients with out of network insurance can come to Cleveland Clinic and our financial counselors can assist you.
+Patients with out of network insurance can come to Cleveland Clinic and our Patient Financial Advocates can assist you.

 Unique Billing Statement Questions